mikependon/RepoDB/Docs/pages/trace.rst

 - **BeforeQuery**: called before the `Repository.Query` actual execution.
 - **BeforeUpdate**: called before the `Repository.Update` actual execution.

-Note: All trace methods mentioned above accepts the parameter named `log` of type `RepoDb.Interfaces.ICancellableTraceLog`.
+Note: All trace methods mentioned above accepts the parameter named `log` of type `RepoDb.CancellableTraceLog`.

-ITraceLog Interface
+TraceLog Interface
 -------------------

-This interface and deriving objects are used by the `RepoDb.Interfaces.ITrace` object as a method argument during the `After` operations.
+This interface and deriving objects are used by the `RepoDb.Trace` object as a method argument during the `After` operations.

-Below are the properties of `ITraceLog` object.
+Below are the properties of `TraceLog` object.

 - **Method**: a `System.Reflection.MethodBase` object that holds the pointer to the actual method that triggers the execution of the operation.
 - **Result**: an object that holds the result of the execution.